 Any changes to the schemes will be subject to consultation with stakeholders to ensure that any issues are properly understood and addressed alongside the remedy agreed by the Employment Tribunal for individual claimants.

-Technical discussions, on how best to make the required changes to the Civil Service Pension scheme, will take place in early February.
-The pensions team will be talking to the pension Scheme Advisory Board (SAB), trade unions and other member representative groups at this early stage to get their initial views.
-Feedback from these discussions will be shared with HM Treasury who are leading the work for all public service schemes on behalf of the government.
+Technical discussions, on how best to make the required changes to the Civil Service Pension scheme, took place in early February, with initial views being provided from the pension Scheme Advisory Board (SAB), trade unions and other member representative groups.
+Feedback from these discussions have been shared with HM Treasury who are leading the work for all public service schemes on behalf of the government.
 A formal public consultation will take place after these technical discussions and will give all stakeholders the opportunity to comment fully on the government’s proposals.